DexterInd/script_tools/README.md

 ### Python Package Options

-In order to **enable the installation of the python package**, option `--install-python-package` is a must.
+In order to **enable the installation of the python package**, option `--install-rpi-detector` is a must.
 This holds true for both python executables (`python` and `python3`) in case you are wondering if this is for `--use-python3-exe-too`.

 The options for the python package that can be appended to this command are (all these 3 options **are mutually exclusive**):